 Now here is how to start seeing some hair growth; retaining length:

 1. Trim off all damaged, scraggly ends.
 If you are confident in your own skills, you can trim your hair yourself but, going to a professional for this cut would ensure all the damaged weak hair is cut off.
 Even if you’re 100% natural, if your ends are breaking, your ends are probably weak and a trim will get rid of split and weathered ends.
 It’s easier to maintain healthy ends, weak ends will look thin and get weaker over time.

-2. Establish a solid hair regimen.
+2. Establish a solid hair regimen (routine).
 This can take up to a month or 2 to establish but, it’s worth it.
 Find out how often you need to shampoo, condition and deep condition your hair.
-How long does your hair stay moisturized?
-By the end of the month you should have a regimen that looks similar to this (fitting your hair needs of course, this is just an example):

 Detangle 1x a week on damp hair.

 Use Ayurveda scalp oils 2x a week and 1x a week on hair strands with light heat.

 Alternate protein and moisturizing conditioner every other week.